ParthMalavia/HandTracking-Project/README.md

 # HandTracking-Project
-This project was for learning purpose, and made while watching a youtube tutorial
+This project was for learning purpose, and made while watching tutorials.

 For this files to run couple of modeules are required, which are given in requirements.txt (mediapipe, openCV)